Photo credit: Jason Gallant | Flickr

 Shows and Events

-Throughout the year, the marine life housed in the Aquarium comes to life in the form of entertaining and educational shows that include the popular dolphin and beluga demonstrations, feedings, reef shark performances, and talks that focus on habitats, conservation and more.
+Throughout the year, the marine life housed in the Aquarium comes to life in the form of entertaining and educational shows that include the popular dolphin demonstrations, feedings, reef shark performances, and talks that focus on habitats, conservation and more.
 The various shows are generally scheduled every 45 minutes, and the aquarium also features special events regularly.